Employer of Record

 Pension Contributions

-Employers must also make contributions to employees’ pension funds on a monthly basis, with the rate varying depending on the pension system the employee is affiliated with:
+Employers must withhold and remit pension contributions on a monthly basis, with the rate varying depending on the pension system the employee is affiliated with:

 Payroll in Peru